farvardin/garvuino/README.md

 ## Licence

-(The licence is only for the PCB sketch, and code written from scratch.
+(This licence is only for the PCB sketch, and code written from scratch.
 Code derived from other projects retains the original licence)

     BSD 3-Clause License